UPDATED NOVEMBER 12, 2020

 Consider Growing Your Own Herbs

-An indoor herb garden will give you continuous supply of fresh herbs all year round.
-Cutting sprigs of herbs and use them almost immediately ensures maximum flavour and nutrition.
+An indoor herb garden will give you a continuous supply of fresh herbs all year round.
+Cutting sprigs of herbs and use them almost immediately ensures maximum flavor and nutrition.
 Also, avoid wastages as you are only cutting what is needed.

 Buying fresh herbs from the grocery stores has a minimum amount to purchase.
 Therefore, you may end up with leftovers.
 Although you can store them for a few days, nothing beats using them fresh!